Wilston

 Wilston features high concentrations of group households, with a higher-than-average median household size

-Family households comprise 71.6% of all households, including 38.4% couples with children, 23.2% couples without children, and 8.1% single parent families.
-Non-family households make up 28.4%, with lone person households at 23.1% and group households comprising 5.9%.
-The median household size is 2.7 people, larger than the Greater Brisbane average of 2.2.
+Family households constitute 71.6% of all households, including 38.4% couples with children, 23.2% couples without children, and 8.1% single parent families.
+Non-family households comprise the remaining 28.4%, with lone person households at 23.1% and group households making up 5.9%.
+The median household size is 2.7 people, which is larger than the Greater Brisbane average of 2.2.

 Frequently Asked Questions - Households